 Method 1.
 Fix Damaged Windows Store Cache using Apps troubleshooter utility.

-The first method to resolve the "Windows Store Cache may be Damaged" problem is to run Microsoft's Troubleshooter utility.
+The first method to resolve the "Windows Store Cache may be Damaged" problem is to run Microsoft's Apps Troubleshooter utility. to do that go to:

 3. Finally, close the troubleshooter and then check if your problem is solved.